linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 Locust by default uses its web UI to finalize the test, defining the desired number of simulated users and the host to test against.
 This lets you readily alter your test configuration as needed, expanding or reducing the number of users.

-Follow along with the steps here to start up and access the Locust web UI and from there to start running your load test.
+Follow along with the steps here to start up and access the Locust web UI and from there start running your load test.
 Further on, you can see an equivalent "headless" command for running the test without the web UI.

 The examples here assume that the public IP address for the server running your Locust instance and the example application is `192.0.2.0`.
 Replace that below with your actual public IP address or domain name.

-1. Make sure you are in the directory with your `locustfile.py` file, and start up Locust.
+1. Make sure you are in the directory with your `locustfile.py` file, and start-up Locust.

     ```command
     locust